TysonPWilliams/TysonPWilliams/README.md

 # 👋 Hey there, I'm Tyson!

 Welcome to my GitHub profile!
 I'm a passionate **Fullstack Web Developer** based in Australia, currently studying a **Diploma of Web Development** at Coder Academy.
 I love turning ideas into real-world applications, and I'm all about building clean, functional, and user-friendly websites.
+I also have a GitHub Organisation where you can view my work: [SatoshiFund Organisation](https://www.github.com/SatoshiFund)

 ## 🔧 Tech Stack
 - **Languages:** JavaScript, Python, HTML5, CSS3
 - **Frameworks & Libraries:** React.js, Node.js, Express, SQLAlchemy
 - **Databases:** MongoDB, PostgreSQL
 - **Tools & Platforms:** Git, GitHub, Heroku, Netlify, VS Code, Linux (Raspberry Pi)
-- **Currently Learning:** Advanced React, Web Security, WebSockets
+- **Currently Learning:** Advanced React, Web Security

 ## 🚀 Projects
 Here are a few things I’m working on:
-- ⚙️ A peer-to-peer Bitcoin Lending Web App
+- ⚙️ A peer-to-peer Bitcoin Lending Web App [SatoshiFund Organisation](https://www.github.com/SatoshiFund)
-- 🎮 A survival dragon game using Unreal Engine 5
+- 🎮 A tool for Real Estate agents to gauge how ready customers are to sell/buy
 - 🌐 Portfolio and freelance websites for small businesses

 ## 🎯 2025 Goals